Healthdirect Free Australian health advice you can count on.

 • nursing homes

 Each aged care home is different.
-They provide different levels of care.
-Some provide just basic accommodation while others provide continuous nursing care.
-It's important to choose the right one for you.
+They may provide different levels of care.
+Some provide basic accommodation; while others also provide continuous nursing care and healthcare services.

 Why might I need residential care?

-• you might need palliative (end-of-life) care
+• need palliative (end-of-life) care

 Can I use residential care even though I'm younger than 65 years?

-How can I access residential care?
+How can I access residential aged care?

-To find out if you are eligible for subsidised aged care, there is a 2-part assessment process.
+To find out if you are eligible for subsidised aged care, there is a 2-part assessment process:

 1. an eligibility check which you can do online or over the phone